Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

   - 'paths/front-end-engineer-career-path'
 ---

-**Arrow function** are expressions first introduced in ES6.
+**Arrow function** expressions were first introduced in ES6.
 These expressions are a clean and concise alternative to the traditional [function](https://www.codecademy.com/resources/docs/javascript/functions) syntax.

 There are several variations of arrow functions: